 Installing Ubuntu Linux as a Virtual Machine

-The software required for this project is as follows:
+this project is as follows:

 - Virtualbox for Windows (Assuming you are running windows)